- Hannah Green ’18, Program Associate at Vera Institute of Justice, The Initiative to End Girls’ Incarceration

 - Seek support in general from someone who’s been in your shoes as a student

 - Fill out this mentoring program interest form.
-On the form, you will find a link to a directory with a list of all available volunteer mentors.
+On the form, you will find a link to a directory with a list of more than 300 alumni volunteer mentors who are eager to meet you!
 Select the one you’re interested in meeting.
 Note that you will have to complete this form for each request.

-- After submitting the form, you will receive an email confirmation as well as an introductory email from Jennifer March from Alumni Relations connecting you to the alum of choice within 2 business days.
-If you don’t hear from Jennifer in that time frame, please email her at email@example.com.
+- After submitting the form, you will receive an email confirmation as well as an introductory email from Jennifer March from Alumni Relations connecting you to the alum of choice within a few business days.
+If you don’t hear from Jennifer in that time frame, please email her directly at [email protected] to follow up.

 - Once you receive the email, it will be your responsibility to arrange a meeting directly with the alum using the contact information provided.
 While Zoom meetings are recommended, you can choose a platform that works best for both you and the alum.

 Remember: This is NOT a forum to ask for a job or a recommendation for a job, but rather an opportunity to gather valuable information based on their knowledge and expertise.

 After the initial meeting, it will be up to you and the alum to decide whether to continue to stay in touch.

 For general questions about our alumni mentors, please email Jennifer March at [email protected].

 For guidance on how to prepare for a meeting, refer to our Informational Interview Guide.
 You can also view free, on-demand webinars on informational interviewing (and other career development topics) from LinkedIn Learning, or schedule an appointment with the career team to discuss further.